Halimaw: Halimaw sa Banga

-The family concluded that Jericho and Marlyn ran away together or ‘tanan.’
+The family concludes that Jericho and Marlyn had eloped.
 Margarita confronts Abe in his workplace.
-Duke (Ronnel Victor), Toni's suitor is also consumed by monster when he visited Toni but he appears the next day and appears to be fine.
-Margarita, who disapproved of Duke sees him kneeling in front of the jar and disappears.
-The next morning, Margarita scolds at Toni for seeing Duke but she wakes away when she slaps Toni.
+Duke, Toni's suitor is also consumed by monster when he visits Toni but appears the next day and appears to be fine.
+Margarita, who disapproves of Duke, sees him kneeling in front of the jar and disappears.
+The next morning, Margarita scolds Toni for seeing Duke but she walks away when she slaps Toni.
 During a conversation, Duke pulls Toni away from the jar and warns her.
-Margarita is suing Abe of Concubinage, as she gets more obsessed with Abe's crime, she finds out that one of the maids is Abe's mistress.
-She meets with the maid but during a confrontation the maid is snatched by the monster.
-Margarita witnesses it and escapes with her car.
-She wakes up the next day, hearing voices and scolded by a homeless man about her sin.
-Margarita decided to drop the case and makes amends with Abe, she even attempts to give him the jar.
+Margarita sues Abe for concubinage and discovers that one of the maids is Abe's mistress.
+She meets with the maid but during the confrontation the maid is snatched by the monster in front of Margarita, who escapes with her car.
+She wakes up the next day, hearing voices and is scolded by a homeless man about her sin.
+Margarita decides to drop the case and makes amends with Abe, while attempting to give him the jar.
 But as Abe inspects it, the monster snatches him.
 Toni gets home and sees her father's shoe and blood on the jar.
 She confronts Margarita and together they witness the monster getting out of the jar.
 Duke appears briefly before disappearing again.
-Explosion happens around the house prompting the two to run around and hide.
-When the chaos stopped, the two tries to escape but the door is locked, the remaining maids gets consumed by the monster who is now haunting Margarita and Toni in the living room.
-The two hides again in a room, and after a smoke covers Margarita, she reveals that she was always jealous of Toni's mother but before she can attack Toni, Duke appears to stop the monster, and asks to leave the two out of the fight.
-Margarita, now possessed by the monster brawls with Toni who is also possessed by Duke.
-When Toni gets the upper hand, the monster taunts her to kill her stepmother, but Toni is unwilling and gets defeated by her.
+An explosion occurs around the house prompting the two to run around and hide.
+When the chaos stops, the two try to escape but the door is locked, the remaining maids get consumed by the monster who is now haunting Margarita and Toni in the living room.
+The two then hide in a room, where Margarita reveals that she was always jealous of Toni's mother.
+Before Margarita can attack Toni, Duke appears to stop the monster, and asks them to leave the two out of the fight.
+Margarita, now possessed by the monster, brawls with Toni, who is also possessed by Duke.
+When Toni gets the upper hand, the monster taunts her to kill her stepmother, but Toni is unwilling and is defeated by her.
 The monster then tries to stab Toni, but a lightning strikes and defeats her.
 Toni wakes up to Duke revealing himself to be an angel and not the same Duke as before, he also reveals that everyone consumed by the monster are gone but reminds Toni to remain courteous and he will guide her.